 For the onroad sector, the temporal distribution of emissions is a combination of more traditional temporal profiles and the influence of meteorology.
-This section discusses both the meteorological influences and the updates to the diurnal temporal profiles for this platform in addition to the 2014v7.1 platform.
+This section discusses both the meteorological influences and the updates to the diurnal temporal profiles for this platform.

 Meteorology is not used in the development of the temporal profiles, but rather it impacts the calculation of the hourly emissions through the program Movesmrg.
 The result is that the emissions vary at the hourly level by grid cell.
 More specifically, the on-network (RPD) and the off-network parked vehicle (RPV, RPH, and RPP) processes use the gridded meteorology (MCIP) directly.
 Movesmrg determines the temperature for each hour and grid cell and uses that information to select the appropriate emission factor (EF) for the specified SCC/pollutant/mode combination.
-In the 2014 platform (and the 2014NEIv2), RPP was updated to use the gridded minimum and maximum temperature for the day.
-This more spatially resolved temperature range produces more accurate emissions for each grid cell.
+RPP uses the gridded minimum and maximum temperature for the day.
 The combination of these four processes (RPD, RPV, RPH, and RPP) is the total onroad sector emissions.
 The onroad sector show a strong meteorological influence on their temporal patterns (see the 2014NEIv2 TSD for more details).

-Figure 3-12 illustrates the difference between temporalization of the onroad sector and the meteorological influence via SMOKE-MOVES.
+Figure 3-14 illustrates the difference between temporalization of the onroad sector and the meteorological influence via SMOKE-MOVES.
 Similar temporalization is done for the VMT in SMOKE-MOVES, but the meteorologically varying emission factors add variation on top of the temporalization.

-Figure 3-12.
+Figure 3-14.
 Example of SMOKE-MOVES temporal variability of NOx emissions versus activity

-For the onroad sector, the "inventories" referred to in Table 3-12 actually consist of activity data, not emissions.
+For the onroad sector, the "inventories" referred to in Table 3-16 actually consist of activity data, not emissions.
 For RPP and RPV processes, the VPOP inventory is annual and does not need temporalization.
 For RPD, the VMT inventory is annual for some sources and monthly for other sources, depending on the source of the data.
 Sources without monthly VMT were temporalized from annual to month through temporal profiles.
 VMT was also temporalized from month to day of the week, and then to hourly through temporal profiles.
 The RPD processes require a speed profile (SPDPRO) that consists of vehicle speed by hour for a typical weekday and weekend day.
 Unlike other sectors, the temporal profiles and SPDPRO will impact not only the distribution of emissions through time but also the total emissions.
 Because SMOKE-MOVES (for RPD) calculates emissions from VMT, speed and meteorology, if one shifted the VMT or speed to different hours, it would align with different temperatures and hence different emission factors.
 In other words, two SMOKE-MOVES runs with identical annual VMT, meteorology, and MOVES emission factors, will have different total emissions if the temporalization of VMT changes.
 For RPH, the HOTELING inventory is annual and was temporalized to month, day of the week, and hour of the day through temporal profiles.
 This is an analogous process to RPD except that speed is not included in the calculation of RPH.